Validated July 22, 2021 with Oracle Database 19c and 21c

 ℘ Exchange the TLS Certificates ℘

-Add the source certificate to the remote database wallet and add the the remote certificate to the source database wallet.
+Add the source certificate to the downstream database wallet and add the the downstream certificate to the source database wallet.

 Download the DB Certificates and Variables